shape-change/designagent/README.md

 before they commit.**

 Each tool is a Claude skill: install it once, use it in any conversation.
-No platform.
-No subscription.
-No login.
-Just better thinking.
+No platforms, or subscriptions, just better thinking and decision making.

 ---